 4. Big Shorts Are Back

 This year’s collections also offered sweet relief for men still reeling from the recent reign of extreme lower body silhouettes.
-Having suffered through stovepipe skinny jeans and ludicrously baggy trousers in the recent past, the arrival of big shorts is a pleasantly straightforward trend to look forward to in 2018.
+Having suffered through stovepipe skinny jeans and ludicrously baggy trousers in the recent past, the arrival of big shorts is a pleasantly straightforward trend to look forward to in Spring/Summer 2018.
 Dries Van Noten and Cottweiler both showcased tailored, sporty cuts which proved that execution rather than excess is all that’s required to make a statement when it comes to fit.

 5. Shirts Are There to be Tucked